LumenEcho/pokemon-auto-grinder/README.md

 - The inputs are as follows: "s", "w", "enter", "enter".
 These will be input into whatever you currently have as your primary window, so I would recommend doing this while not doing anything else with your machine
 - When you want to stop the inputs, hold down "shift" until the inputs stop, or move your mouse to the top-left corner of your screen

 Keep in mind, these are raw, timed inputs, meaning that things can get thrown off.
-Only the move in the first slot of your first pokemon will be used, and these inputs will continue regardless of what is happening on the screen, so I would recommend keeping an eye on things while this is running
+Only the move in the first slot of your first pokemon will be used, and these inputs will continue regardless of what is happening on the screen, so I would recommend keeping an eye on things while this is running.
+I do not take responsibility for whatever happens from this program